garrandall/popular-music-data/tracks/missing-you-dan-fogelberg.md

 This life I'm living's
 Getting so hard to feel
-Ooh, I'm missing you
+Oh, I'm missing you
 The days are empty
 And the nights are unreal
-Ooh, I'm missing you
+Oh, I'm missing you

 Oho, If I had you beside me
 Then I just might sleep through the night